cmu-db/benchbase/README.md

 # OLTP-Bench: Part Deux

-Forked from and inspired heavily by https://github.com/oltpbenchmark/oltpbench and [OLTP-Bench: An extensible testbed for benchmarking relational databases](http://www.cs.cmu.edu/~pavlo/static/papers/oltpbench.pdf) published in 2013.
+Forked from https://github.com/oltpbenchmark/oltpbench with a focus on cleanupm, modernization and portability.
+[OLTP-Bench: An extensible testbed for benchmarking relational databases](http://www.cs.cmu.edu/~pavlo/static/papers/oltpbench.pdf) published in 2013 is also a great source of historical rationale.

 ## Modifcations from Original